evotools/nf-LO/README.md

 ## Nextflow LiftOver pipeline

 ## Introduction
 *nf-LO* is a nextflow implementation of the UCSC liftover pipeline.
 It comes with a series of presets, allowing alignments of genomes depending on their distance (near, medium and far).
-It also supports three different aligner ([lastz](https://github.com/UCSantaCruzComputationalGenomicsLab/lastz), [blat](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/), [minimap2](https://github.com/lh3/minimap2) and [last](http://last.cbrc.jp/)), therefore providing different-species (lastz), same-species (blat) and ultra-fast liftovers from a source to a target genome.
+It also supports three different aligner ([lastz](https://github.com/UCSantaCruzComputationalGenomicsLab/lastz), [blat](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/), [minimap2](https://github.com/lh3/minimap2), [GSAlign](https://github.com/hsinnan75/GSAlign) and [last](http://last.cbrc.jp/)), therefore providing different-species (lastz), same-species (blat and GSAlign) and ultra-fast liftovers from a source to a target genome.

 ## Dependencies
 ### Nextflow